dictation-toolbox/aenea/README.rst

 0) Install VirtualBox.

 1) Install Windows.
 It works well with 1 GB of RAM, two processors, and a 35 GB dynamically-sized hard disk, of which it is uses about 17-20 GB.
 (You can increase the RAM to speed up the installation process, and then lower it later to spare system resources.)
-While it's installing, I suggest you skim the Dragonfly documentation at https://code.google.com/p/dragonfly/
+While it's installing, I suggest you skim the Dragonfly documentation at http://dragonfly2.readthedocs.org/en/latest/

 2) Install Dragon, and create your profile according to their directions.
 IMPORTANT: Ensure that you select BestMatchIV when creating your profile.
 Recent versions of Dragon default to BestMatchV, which has substantially worse performance with the sorts of grammars we will be using with Dragonfly.

-I and others have had problems when creating a profile where only a few seconds into the volume check a pop-up appears complaining about the microphone.
+Note: I and others have had problems when creating a profile where only a few seconds into the volume check a pop-up appears complaining about the microphone.
 To get around this, I memorized the text and continued reading while clicking okay on the dialogue as soon as it appeared.
 I had to read the text seven or eight times speaking in an unnaturally loud voice to get past this step.
 You may have to try a few times.
 I believe this may be a side effect of the USB microphone going through the virtual machine, and as such you may consider creating your profile on a native Windows installation and then moving it over, however I have not tried this.
 You may also have issues getting past the microphone quality check, as I did, however it worked just fine after that.

 3) Install the other software mentioned above, and enable Natlink (by selecting GUI configuration from its start menu entry with Dragon closed).
 Make sure you install Python and dragonfly into paths with no spaces in them.

 4) In VirtualBox's networking settings, set the network to host-only adapter so the VM can't access the network and gets a subnet.
 If you don't do this, you will need to modify the client and server config files to specify the correct interface to connect to.

-4) Now when you start Dragon, a second small window with the title "Messages from NatLink" should pop up.
+4) Now when you start Dragon, a second small window with the title ``Messages from NatLink`` should pop up.
 If you have issues with this, take a look at the various forums that discuss using NatLink/Dragonfly on Windows.

 5) You should now be able to run Natlink and Dragonfly grammars in the VM.
-Grammars are, by default, located in C:\\NatLink\\NatLink\\MacroSystem.
-NatLink will load any file named _*.py (where * is a wildcard).
-If your grammars depend on libraries, you can place them (not starting with an _) here.
+Grammars are, by default, located in ``C:\\NatLink\\NatLink\\MacroSystem``.
+NatLink will load any file named ``_*.py`` (where ``*`` is a wildcard).
+If your grammars depend on libraries, you can place them (not starting with an ``_``) here.
 Your grammars will be able to import them, but NatLink will not attempt to load them directly.

 6) Test that NatLink is working correctly.
-Copy aenea/client/_hello_world_natlink.py to C:\\NatLink\\NatLink\\MacroSystem and restart Dragon.
-In the "Messages from NatLink" window, you should see 'NatLink hello world module successfully loaded.
-All it does is print this message:-)' printed.
+Copy ``aenea/client/_hello_world_natlink.py`` to ``C:\\NatLink\\NatLink\\MacroSystem`` and restart Dragon.
+In the ``Messages from NatLink`` window, you should see ``NatLink hello world module successfully loaded.
+All it does is print this message:-)`` typed out into Notepad.
 This means that NatLink successfully loaded your grammar.
+You can now delete the file you just created inside ``C:\\NatLink\\NatLink\\MacroSystem`` along with its corresponding ``.pyc`` file.

-8) Copy aenea/client/_hello_world_dragonfly.py into the MacroSystem folder, and turn your microphone off and on again.
-Now open Notepad (or similar) and say "test hello world grammar".
-The phrase 'Hello world grammar: recognition successful!' should be typed into the active window.
+8) Copy ``aenea/client/_hello_world_dragonfly.py`` into the MacroSystem folder, and turn your microphone off and on again.
+Now open Notepad (or similar) and say ``test hello world grammar``.
+The phrase ``Hello world grammar: recognition successful!`` should be typed into the active window.
+(If you are curious to see how it works, open the ``aenea/client/_hello_world_dragonfly.py`` file to have a look - this will be good preparation for your future grammar writing career :P).
 If this doesn't work, try switching Dragon to command mode first.
 If it still doesn't work, try restarting Dragon.
 If it still doesn't work, then there is an issue with the setup of Dragon/NatLink/Dragonfly.
+Once the ``recognition successful`` has been typed out into Notepad, you can now delete the file you just created inside ``C:\\NatLink\\NatLink\\MacroSystem`` along with its corresponding ``.pyc`` file.

-9) Delete the two test grammars.
-You're ready to move on to real ones in the next section!
+9) You're ready to move on to real ones in the next section!
+Jump to the server section that corresponds to your host operating system.

 Server (Linux X11)
 ~~~~~~~~~~~~~~~~~~

-0) Go to aenea/server/linux_x11
+0) Go to ``aenea/server/linux_x11``

-1) Copy config.py.example to config.py.
+1) Copy ``config.py.example`` to ``config.py``.
 Edit to suit.
 The default assumes you are using a host-only adapter for the VM which is NOT the default.
 Note that the HOST/PORT here must work with those specified in the client-side config (in most cases they will need to be identical).

 2) Install the dependencies.
 Versions I used are in parentheses for reference; you probably don't need these exact versions for it to work.
-Install jsonrpclib (0.1.7), xdotool (3.20140213.1), xsel (1.2.0; optional but recommended), and yapsy (1.10.223-1; optional but recommended if you want server-side plugin support).
-Some window managers (xmonad) may require you to enable extended window manager hints for getcontext to work properly.
+Install ``jsonrpclib`` (0.1.7), ``xdotool`` (3.20140213.1), ``xsel`` (1.2.0; optional but recommended), and ``yapsy`` (1.10.223-1; optional but recommended if you want server-side plugin support).
+Some window managers (``xmonad``) may require you to enable extended window manager hints for getcontext to work properly.
 On Awesome, it works out of the box.

-3) Edit the server's config.py.example to specify the host and port it should listen on.
+3) Edit the server's ``config.py.example`` to specify the host and port it should listen on.

-4) Run server_x11.py.
+4) Run ``server_x11.py``.
 Specify -d if you want it to daemonize; default is to run in foreground.

-5) In a separate terminal (or the same one if you daemonized), cd to the linux_x11 dir and run test_client.py.
-This should type out some text like AABB and a dict describing the context of your terminal, move the mouse around, right click and drag, etc, to test it's all working.
+5) In a separate terminal (or the same one if you daemonized), ``cd`` to the ``linux_x11`` dir and run ``test_client.py``.
+This should type out some text like ``AABB`` and a dict describing the context of your terminal, move the mouse around, right click and drag, etc, to test it's all working.
 I tried not to make it too invasive but just in case, best not have anything you care about on screen!
 If this works, then the server is operational and accepting commands from clients.
 No point trying to get it to work with Dragon and the VM until it can accept local commands!

 Server (Windows)
 ~~~~~~~~~~~~~~~~